 Just over a year ago, my interest in veganism turned into something more active and I decided that it was something I wanted to do.
 Living in the middle of Pershore in Worcestershire, where I have no access to fancy ingredients, going vegan seemed pretty much impossible.
 I struggled to find easy-to-follow vegan recipes and the ones I did find called for ingredients I’ve never even heard of, which is why I decided to start my own blog.
 I have never had a professional lesson and I am just an ordinary girl who loves cooking and attempting new recipes, and I just hope I can inspire others to not only start eating more heathy but also to encourage them to experiment in the kitchen.
 And to prove that healthy eating, really isn’t that hard.

 How can I get in touch?

 Hope to see you again real soon 🙂 Love, Ewa x

 Peanut, the 6 year old Pomeranian has a really important role in the Let’s Eat Smart kitchen.
-She is the official taste taster – or be it a bit of an useless one – according to Peanut, everything mommy makes is scoff-worthy!
+She is the official taste taster – albeit a bit of a useless one – according to Peanut, everything mommy makes is scoff-worthy!